 The trust and reputation that these companies acquire over the years allow them to charge more for their products.

 This is no different for home appliances.
 When you buy from a company like KitchenAid or Smeg, you’re not just paying for the product quality or design but for the awe the name evokes.
-For luxury brands like Smeg, this goes a step further, it is how people see you differently when you own such expensive items.
-Like other high-end goods – designer shoes, cars or clothes – Smeg appliances are status symbols.
+For luxury brands like Smeg, this goes a step further, it is how people perceive you when you own such expensive items.
+Like any other high-end goods – designer shoes, cars or clothes – Smeg appliances are status symbols.

-Italy, a country that is synonymous with style, fashion and the renaissance period.
+Italy – a country that is synonymous with style, fashion, and the renaissance period.
 Being an Italian luxury appliance manufacturer, it is only natural for Smeg to collaborate with other famous Italian brands to produce truly unique products.

 Made in Italy… Sometimes

-The place of origin adds to the novelty factor and by extension to the cost of a product, whether it is a baking pan or a stand mixer.
+The place of origin adds to the novelty factor, and by extension to the cost of a product, whether it is a baking pan or a stand mixer.